Harmony Test with GP advice

 Eligibility Criteria

-To be eligible for the Harmony blood test, patients MUST BE at least 10 weeks’ gestational age.
+To be eligible for the Illumina VeriSeq blood test, patients MUST BE at least 10 weeks’ gestational age.
 They can have a singleton or twin pregnancy resulting from natural conception or IVF using your own egg or a donor egg.
-Foetal sexing is also now available for twin pregnancies, but patients who are pregnant with more than one foetus are NOT eligible for the Harmony Prenatal Test with X and Y analysis.
+Foetal sexing is also now available for twin pregnancies, but patients who are pregnant with more than one foetus are NOT eligible for the Illumina Prenatal Test with X and Y analysis.

-In the very rare instance (less than 4% chance) that the laboratory cannot find enough foetal cell free DNA in your blood to perform an analysis, we will repeat your test free of charge.
-HOWEVER, if they cannot find enough cell free DNA the second time too (40% chance on a repeat sample), there will be no point in repeating the test a third time and you will be given a refund of £280 (that is, the GP Surgery will retain an administrative fee of £80).
+In the very rare instance (less than 1% chance) that the laboratory cannot find enough foetal cell free DNA in your blood to perform an analysis, we will repeat your test free of charge.
+HOWEVER, if they cannot find enough cell free DNA the second time too, the Lab will not repeat the test a third time and you will be given a refund of £255 (that is, the GP Surgery will retain the remainder as an administrative fee).

 For the above reason – Please make sure you have your Nuchal scan and NT blood tests with your NHS hospital and don’t rely on definitely getting a result from your Harmony test.
 Furthermore, the positive predictive value (see below) is based on your Nuchal/ NT blood test result, so it is very important for you to have it done.